chrisweb/chris.lu/README.md

 TODO: show an example with just "a href" links, which reload the entire page and then an example which uses next/link, explain that when I say **"navigate"** I mean by using **next/link** and NOT a conventinal **html anchor element**, show clearly that the data query in the layout is not being executed twice, just the main content (children of layout) are being updated

 loading:

+Note: next.js loading uses a react suspense boundary under the hood, meaning that loading.tsx is a suspense boundary wrapped around your page.tsx

 you can now create new loading files and these files have an error prop that contains details about the error